-This section describes the procedure that you must follow to upgrade controller firmware (version 5.2xx.xx and higher) if you are currently running the Enhanced Remote Mirroring option on the primary controller.
+This section describes the procedure that you must follow to upgrade controller firmware (version 05.2xx.xx or higher) if you are currently running the Enhanced Remote Mirroring Option on the primary controller.
 Performing firmware upgrades on storage subsystems that are participating in mirror relationships in sequence detailed in the steps below.